sdv-dev/SDV/docs/user_guides/evaluation/evaluation_framework.rst

     evaluate(synthetic_data, real_data, metrics=['CSTest', 'KSTest'], aggregate=False)

-For more details about all the metrix that exist for the different data modalities please check the corresponding guides.
+For more details about all the metrics that exist for the different data modalities please check the corresponding guides.